section/pagerduty-oncall-slack-bot/README.md

 ## Todo

-* time zone support
+* command to list on call roster for a time other than now
 * allow filtering by policy
 * allow filtering by escalation level
-* command to list on call for a time other than now (needs time zone support)